 Cost-Effective Web Content Filters for Restaurants

 In addition to providing a secure and family-friendly environment, web content filters can be configured to produce anonymous reports about your diners´ online activities – information that could be used to tailor future restaurant promotions and guide your marketing strategies.
 In these circumstances, not only will you be attracting customers to your restaurant by providing a secure WiFi service, you will achieve a higher rate of returning customers due to the restaurant catering for their online tastes as well as their culinary ones, while ensuring they can access the internet safely and securely.

 Try Our Web Content Filter for Free

-If you are in the restaurant industry, and you offer – or are about to offer – an unfiltered WiFi service to your diners you are invited to try web content filtering for free using WebTitan Cloud for WiFi.
+If you are in the restaurant industry, and you offer – or are about to offer – an unfiltered WiFi service to your diners you are invited to try web content filtering solution – WebTitan Cloud for WiFi – free of charge.
 WebTitan Cloud for WiFi is a cloud-based filter especially designed for businesses providing a WiFi service.
 It can protect your network and your diners´ devices while controlling online access from your premises.
 With WebTitan you can create a child-friendly WiFi network no matter how many WiFi access points you have, or where they are located.
 If you have a chain of restaurants, you can control Internet access at all locations through the centrally managed user interface and can even gain real time views into the content that is being accessed by customers and employees.
-WebTitan Cloud for WiFi is easy to install, and there are no technical skills required to configure it.
+WebTitan Cloud for WiFi is easy to install, and there are no technical skills required to configure the solution.

 To take advantage of this opportunity to try the award-winning WebTitan for WiFi, click on the “Start Free Trial” button at the top of the page and enter your restaurant´s details to start downloading the software.
 If you need any help installing or configuring the software on restaurant WiFi solutions, do not hesitate to give us a call.
-Our team of Sales Technicians will guide you through any problems you encounter and help you to optimize the settings to suit your particular circumstances and the environment of your restaurant.
+Our team of Sales Technicians will guide you through resolving any problems you encounter and will help you to optimize the settings to suit your particular circumstances and the environment of your restaurant.
 The free trial includes full access to our world class customer service and support team.